Emergency Medical Services (EMS)

 Nicholas Asselin, DO, MS

-Director, EMS Fellowship; Medical Director, Brown University Health Epicenter for Capacity and Flow, Associate Professor, Emergency Medicine, Clinician Educator
+Director, Emergency Medical Services Fellowship, Director, Brown University Health Community Paramedicine, Director, Senior Research EMS Education, Associate Professor, Emergency Medicine, Clinician Educator -

 Joseph Lauro, MD